A Minimalist Dataset for Systematic Generalization of Perception, Syntax, and Semantics: Introduction

-Humans possess a versatile mechanism for learning concepts \cite{firestone2016cognition}.
-Take the arithmetic examples in \cref{fig:intro}: When we master concepts like digits and operators, we not only know how to recognize, write, and pronounce them---what these concepts mean at the \textit{perceptual} level, but also know how to compose them into valid expressions---at the \textit{syntactic} level, and how to calculate the results by reasoning over these concepts---at the \textit{semantic} level.
+Humans possess a versatile mechanism for learning concepts from data \citep{firestone2016cognition}.
+Suppose, for example, that we were tasked with deciphering ancient Egyptian signs based on the examples in \cref{fig_egypt}.
+Given sufficient time, we may comprehend these signs by how to recognize them---what each sign looks like at the \textit{perceptual} level, by how to compose them into valid sequence---at the \textit{syntactic} level, and how to predict the results---at the \textit{semantic} level.
 Learning concepts heavily rely on these three-level interweaving meanings.
-Such observation also conforms with the classic view of human cognition, which postulates at least three distinct levels of organizations in computation systems \cite{pylyshyn1984computation,fodor1988connectionism}.
+Such observation is also consistent with the classic view of human cognition, which postulates at least three distinct levels of organizations in computation systems \citep{pylyshyn1984computation}.

-Crucially, a unique property of human concept learning is its systematic generalization.
-Once we master the syntax of arithmetic using short expressions, we can parse novel, long expressions.
-Similarly, once we master operators' semantics using small numbers, we can apply them over novel, large numbers.
-This property corresponds to the classic idea of the \textit{systematicity} (interpolation) and \textit{productivity} (extrapolation) in cognition: An infinite number of representations can be constructed from a finite set of primitives, just as the mind can think an infinite number of thoughts, understand an infinite number of sentences, or learn new concepts from a seemingly infinite space of possibilities \cite{lake2017building,marcus2018algebraic,fodor1975language}.
+Another appealing characteristic of human concept learning is its \textit{systematic compositionality} \citep{chomsky1957syntactic,montague1970universal}: the algebraic capacity to understand and construct an endless number of novel combinations from a finite set of known components, \ie, ``infinite use of finite means'' \citep{chomsky1965aspects,marcus2018algebraic}.
+As illustrated in \cref{fig_egypt}, this form of compositionality is essential to the human ability to make strong generalizations from simple examples to complex ones.